atharvbyadav/GhostPath/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please open issues or pull requests for bugs, improvements, or new fetchers.
+Please open issues or pull requests for bugs, improvements or new fetchers.

 1. Fork the repo
 2. Create a feature branch (`git checkout -b feature-name`)